rpajanssen/java-triangle/exception-handling/after/README.md

 If you mark this folder as a test-resources folder in your IDE then you run the generated tests from you IDE like regular unit tests (useful for debugging/tracing).

+Note: we switched to a RestEasy JAX-RS client in our generated tests instead of using Springs MockMVC.
+This as example enables us to write/generate unit tests that can test the behavior of servlet filters, something we could not do in the **before** example that uses MockMVC.

+Just compare the base test classes in the **cloudcontracts** package to see the difference.
+Note how the base test classes using RestEasy instead of MockMVC are less complex and simpler.
+Also note that if we wanted to test the Spring security behavior we still would have to add additional configuration to the MockMVC setup (like adding a Spring security MockMVC configurer).
+Also the pom has cleaned up nicely.
+No longer do we need to worry about mistakes in the Spring BOM.
+We no longer have to manually override and import RestAssured dependencies and we no longer need the Spring security test dependency.
+It is all cleaner and neater using RestEasy instead of Spring MockMVC.

+To see what the **after** module looked like using MockMVC, checkout the tag _MOCKMVC_ from git.

 # So... how have we solved the issues?

 ## 1. REST resource error handling